a20351766/udo.1.4.0/docs/source/blockchain.rst

 **Shared Ledger**

-Hyperledger Fabric has a ledger subsystem comprising two components: the **world state** and the **transaction log**.
-Each participant has a copy of the ledger to every Hyperledger Fabric network they belong to.
+Hyperledger UDO has a ledger subsystem comprising two components: the **world state** and the **transaction log**.
+Each participant has a copy of the ledger to every Hyperledger UDO network they belong to.

 The world state component describes the state of the ledger at a given point in time.
 It’s the database of the ledger.
 The transaction log component records